 - Uses: Acts somewhat as an alarm system when the organism is excited/disturbed/stimulated.
 Some other uses include communications to other members of the species, to evade or warn predators and lure in prey.

-- What color is it?
-Usually Blue Greenish.
+- In water, it is usually blue greenish.
 Why?
 Red light is the first in the light spectrum to be absorbed in water so it does not penetrate or travel very far.
 Blue light travels the deepest and furthest in water.
 Also, marine organism are sensitive to mainly or only light near the blue spectrum.

 What organisms mainly contribute to the bioluminescence in Florida’s Indian River Lagoon?